c0deirl/scfieldstatus/README.md

   - "pin": "new_pin_here"
   - "field_1": "OPEN" or "CLOSED"
   - "field_2": "OPEN" or "CLOSED"
   - These are the initial states, once you log into the admin panel and change them, they will be dynamically adjusted.

+- Edit `index.php` to change:
+  - Line 11 - Site Title
+  - Line 179-189 - Field Addresses (if two)
+  - Line 194 & 198 - Field Titles

+- Edit `/admin/dashboard.php` to change:
+  - Line 272 - Dashboard Title
+  - Line 279 & 282 - Field Titles
+  - Line 290 & 297 - Field Titles

 ## File Structure
 - index.php: Main page